fabiocat93/icbhi_2017_challenge/docs/notes.md

 - Hyperparams optimization: Leveraging tools like Optuna for systematic hyperparameter tuning could refine training parameters, including learning rate, batch size, and dropout rates.
 - Expanding evaluation metrics: Evaluating temporal consistency of predictions across cycles (e.g., a moving average of predictions).
 - Exploring contextual info: Combining consecutive cycles or analyzing the temporal evolution of crackles and wheezes.
+- Exploring multi-modality: Including audio- and text-based encoders, as they do in [this very recent related paper](https://www.isca-archive.org/interspeech_2024/kim24f_interspeech.pdf).
 - ... (this list can be endless)